76% of Consumers Make This Holiday Shopping Mistake. Don’t Be One of Them

 A shopping hangover is almost as bad as a real, alcohol-induced one.

-I avoid stepping into a mall during the holidays because everything is cast in this glittery, “come and buy me” light.
+I avoid malls altogether during the holidays, because everything is cast in that glittery, “come and buy me” light.

-I too often get carried away buying presents for friends and family.
+And too often, I get carried away buying presents for friends and family.
 Why does my best friend need a $25 pair of socks?
-Or why does my mom need a $30 candle?
-It’s going to melt away within the month.
+Why does my mom need a $30 candle?
+It’s going to melt away by the end of the month.

 I’m not the only one.
-More than three-quarters of consumers overspend on holiday purchases, according to TD Bank’s annual Merry Money Survey.
+More than three-quarters of consumers overspend on holiday purchases, according to TD Bank’s 2017 Merry Money Survey.

 And it’s not just overspending by $10.
-We’re talking about an average of $263.
+We’re talking about an average of $263 more than expected.

 That, my spending friends, is quite sobering.